komalgill0310/tenzies_game/README.md

 - **Game Stats**: Displays the number of rolls, time taken to win, and the best time so far.

-- **Game Stats**: Adds a festive touch with confetti falling on the screen after completing the game.
+- **Confetti Celebration**: Adds a festive touch with confetti falling on the screen after completing the game.

-- **Game Stats**: Records and retrieves previous game data for a personalized gaming experience.
+- **Local Storage**: Records and retrieves previous game data for a personalized gaming experience.

 ## Getting Started